 But now the eggs are bought up by the conservation projects and are hatched the natural way in enclosed areas where the birds don’t have a chance of picking them up and the babies are let into the sea after two days at night, which offers them a better chance of survival.

 Visit a spice garden at Matale where spices and herbs used for Sri Lankan cuisine and medication are grown The spices of Sri Lanka attracted the early seafaring merchants who made the long voyages to purchase this precious merchandise.

 CITY OF GALLE

 Unawatuna Beach is located just south of Galle, the main city in the south and 125km from Colombo, the capital of Sri Lanka.
-This 4km expanse of palm-fringed sand is said by some to rank amongst the twelve best beaches in the world.
+This 4-kilometer expanse of palm-fringed sand is said by some to rank among the twelve best beaches in the world.
 This beach is a paradise for all those who yearn to enjoy the silence of the sea and dive deep into the blue waters of the ocean.
-There is a reef protecting the beach, which makes it perfectly a safe haven for bathing.
+There is a reef protecting the beach, which makes it a perfect safe haven for bathing.
 Other major attractions of this southern beach include shallow waters for swimming and diving.
 Within its reach, there is an accessible, reasonably well-preserved coral reef that serves as the base for snorkelling.

 Hikkaduwa is one of the most popular tourist destinations in southern Sri Lanka.
-It is 98 km south of Colombo and its beautiful beaches a lot of glamour to this town.
-It is the place where you can have a glimpse of the fascinating underwater world and see the creatures that inhabit the unfathomable depths of the sea.
+It is 98 km south of Colombo and its beautiful beaches add a lot of glamour to this town.
+It is the place where you can get a glimpse of the fascinating underwater world and see the creatures that inhabit the unfathomable depths of the sea.
 The famed coral gardens are located here.
 Just get hold of a glass-bottomed boat or goggles and flippers and plunge into the ocean.

 ................End of the whale watching trip.................